 - Annual savings: ₹39,000-₹58,500

-- Simple payback: 3-4 years on net cost, 5-7 years on gross cost
+- Simple payback: 4-5 years on net cost, 5-7 years on gross cost

 After payback, the system saves ₹10-18 lakh over the remaining life of the 25-year panel warranty.
-Unlike financial instruments, solar savings are inflation-proof — as electricity tariffs rise (historically 5-8% per year in India), your savings compound.
+Unlike financial instruments, solar savings are inflation-proof.
+As electricity tariffs rise (historically 5-8% per year in India), your savings compound.
 A system saving ₹50,000 today saves ₹90,000-₹1,00,000 annually in year 10.

 Key Components of a 5 kW Rooftop Solar System